matthewleechen/matthewleechen/README.md

 #### Hello!

-I'm a PhD student in the Department of Economics at Harvard University, and an affiliate at the Center for History and Economics.
+I'm a PhD student in economics at Harvard, and an affiliate at the Center for History and Economics.

-My research examines science, innovation, trade, and the exchange of ideas in historical perspective, focusing on the British and Dutch contexts.
+Interested in science, innovation, trade, and labor markets in historical perspective.

 My CV is available [here](https://matthewleechen.github.io/cv/MLC_CV_25_Oct_2023.pdf).